AppliedRecognition/Ver-ID-Flutter/README.md

         ~~~

-1. If your app includes iOS platform, please be patient as we are working on finalizing iOS support at this point in time.
+1. If your app includes the iOS platform, please be patient as we are working on finalizing iOS support at this point in time.
 4. If your app includes the Android platform:
     - Ensure your app targets Android API level 21 or newer.
 Open your Cordova project's **config.xml** file and add the following entry: